suyanxv/suyanxv.github.io/README.md

-this is gonna be alison new website
-# A statically generated blog example using Next.js and Markdown and TypeScript
+# A statically generated blog example using Next.js, Markdown, and TypeScript

 This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.